Is Cardinal Newman's idea of conscience 'precisely modernist'?

-Bishop Donald Sanborn alleged that '[Newman’s] idea of conscience is precisely modernist’ - but Newman's idea was identical to Sanborn's and the St Thomas Aquinas' - and the allegation is false.
+It has been alleged that '[Newman’s] idea of conscience is precisely modernist’—but Newman's idea was identical to that of his accuser and of St Thomas Aquinas'.

 This is Part I. See Part II here and Part III here.

-Recently, Bishop Donald Sanborn published, via his seminary’s YouTube channel, a reaction video to an interview between Bishop Robert Barron and Ben Shapiro.
+Recently, a certain traditionalist bishop published, via his seminary’s YouTube channel, a reaction video to an interview between Bishop Robert Barron and Ben Shapiro.
 This reaction video featured some critical remarks about Cardinal Newman.[1]

 Out of respect for Newman himself, as well as for…